| What

 such as amniotic fluid and blood involved, the mess

-is often quite less than the general public would
+is often quite a bit less than the general public would

 to make up a bed so that the mattress stays clean,